Natural insect repellent made with a plant-based oil like citronella or lemon eucalyptus offers the best protection without DEET.

 Learning the plants that repel insects can help you decide which plants to use in your gardens near your patios or planter boxes near your BBQ area or outdoor spaces.
 Or, use essential oils as an easy-to-use option for making bug repellents.

-Before you rush to start using essential oils, teach yourself about essential oil safety, which applies to other projects that use essential oils, like homemade lip balm, DIY soy candles or lotion bars.
+Before you rush to start using essential oils, teach yourself about essential oil safety, which applies to other projects that use essential oils, like homemade lip balm, DIY soy candles or homemade lotion bars.

 Here is a list of oils we use for mosquito repellent: